xyfir/illuminsight/README.md

 You can import content from just about anywhere: ebooks, the web, or plain text.

-Once you're reading, tap the insight tool icon 🔦 and **illuminsight will automatically find notable items within the text, providing you with quick access to web searches or Wikipedia articles** inserted into the content.
+Once you're reading, tap the insight tool icon 🔦 and **illuminsight will automatically find notable items within the text, providing you with quick access to Wikipedia articles, web searches, and definitions** inserted into the content.

 All data is stored solely on your device.